 What is a Captive portal?

-Well, you just came across a Captive Portal, which is a system that allows you to connect to a Wifi network, but which leaves you confined to a sort of Walled Garden without any unrestricted access to all resources of the web, but only to those that the owner of the WiFi network decided to grant you.
-And you can't get out of the Walled Garden until you have been recognized.
-In the case of the hotel, to be recognized, you must be a customer, then you will have free access to the Internet as long as you stay there.
-But from the moment you leave the hotel, your login credentials will be definitely canceled.
+Well, you just came across a Captive Portal, which is a system that allows you to connect to a Wifi network, but which leaves you confined to a sort of Walled Garden, with a restricted access to the web resources: those that the owner of the WiFi network decided to give you.
+And you can't get out of the Walled Garden until you have been recognized and accepted as a valid user.
+In the case of the hotel, you must be a guest, then you will have free access to the Internet for the period of your stay.
+But from the moment you leave the hotel, your login credentials will be canceled.

 So, with the Captive Portal

 -access to the Wifi network is open, but this does not automatically mean Internet access